While we may know how to handle Iowa winters, not all our plants do. Here’s how to transition houseplants back indoors!

 Prune and Repot

 If your plant got a bit unruly this summer vacation—happens to the best of us—you should consider pruning or repotting it.
 If you’re pruning, cut it back by no more than one-third of the plant.
 If you’re repotting, move it to a pot that’s about one to two inches bigger than the current container.
 Repotting with fresh soil can further reduce any insects trying to hitch a ride inside.
+This should be part of your go-to winter related gardening activities.

 Moving can be stressful, including for our plants.
 That’s why we should do so gradually as not to shock them.
 Most houseplants won’t survive temperatures that dip below 45° F, so you’ll want to begin their transition indoors well before that.
 A couple of weeks before you expect temperatures to drop, bring the houseplant in only at night, and move it back outside in the morning.
 Gradually increase the time the plant is indoors until eventually, it makes the move indoors full time.